khuonghoanghuy/FNF-VPsychEngine/README.md

 VPsych Engine contains:
 - New Options, Main Menu, Story Mode,...
 Menu Look!
-- More Setting Can be edit though Options Menu
+- More Setting Can be change though Options Menu
 - You can now open Setting as `Quick Setting` when you Pause Game
 - You can now edit Note Sustain Hold by using `floatCenter.txt` in `assets/data/` folder
 - You can now added/remove main selection on Main Menu by using `mainMenu.txt` in `assets/data/` folder